 Ideal for: Seniors who want a wide range of options to choose from, and seniors who are looking for discreet behind the ear models.

-Oticon uses the latest technology to create hearing solutions for every severe hearing loss.
+Oticon uses the latest technology to create hearing solutions for every case of severe hearing loss.
 Their state of the art hearing aids are highly customizable and built to bring you the best possible sound.

 Hearing aids: Oticon offers three main models.
 Opn is a revolutionary in-ear model designed to highlight speech and give you good sound quality in any environment.
 Siya comes in a range of styles (both in-ear and behind the ear) and combines clear sound with wireless connectivity.
 Finally, Dynamo uses powerful technology to make speech clearer than ever.